 The company has decided not to early adopt any of the new and amended pronouncements.
-The company's assessment of the new and amended pronouncements that are relevant to the company but applicable in the future reporting periods is set out on the proceeding pages.
+The company's assessment of the new and amended pronouncements that are relevant to the company but applicable in the future reporting periods is set out in the proceeding notes.